livanh/gcs/MODULES-HOWTO.md

 When modify a configuration file, it is recommended to make a copy of it in a temporary directory (e.g. create one under ${GCS_TMP_DIR}), modify it, and copy it back over the original.
 This reduces the possibility of leaving the configuration file in an inconsistent state if GCS is interrupted by e.g. a ctrl+C keypress.

+Some modules require a template, i.e. an example theme file for the application that is edited with the desired color values and then copied to the right place.
+These files can be placed in the "templates" subdirectory within the "modules" directory, and their full path can be retrieved withthe helper function  ```find_module_template```, e.g. ```geany_template_file="$(find_module_template "geany-template.conf")"```.

 As an example, the ```apply_theme``` function for the ```gpicview``` module follows:

 ```